billsioros/MPIsuite/README.md

     ./out/21_11_2019/15_13_08/268435456/16/mpi_trap1_16_argo059_job.stdout
     ./out/21_11_2019/15_13_08/results.csv

-Let' s now see what our measurements look like
+Here is how our measurements look like

     head -5 ./out/21_11_2019/15_13_08/results.csv